mpiorowski/docker-swarm-aws/README.md

 ## Connect to your docker swarm

-In order to connect to newly created docker swarm, open ssh tunnel using KeyPair selected during installation process.
+In order to connect to Your newly created docker swarm, open ssh tunnel using KeyPair selected during installation process.
 Ssh-host is the public ip of the docker swarm, visible after you select it.

 ```